sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 Navigate to the SoftDes reading journal base repository by clicking on this [link](https://github.com/{{site.course.github_owner}}/ReadingJournal).
 Next, click the "Fork" button in the upper right hand corner of the page.
-If you are not signed into Github, you will be prompted to sign in.
+If you are not signed into GitHub, you will be prompted to sign in.
 Read on for instructions on downloading and then turning in your reading exercises.